 Auto Backup

 Auto Backup:

 Occurrence: Every Day v at 12:00 in (UTC) Coordinated Universal Time ()

 Retained Data Backup: 30 Days 🗸

 backed up.
-Note that Ip has been set as 30 days, data only in recent 30 days will be all configurations and data about licenses will not be backed up, tion, Auto-Renewal and license logs.
+Note that all configurations and data about licenses will not be backed up, tion, Auto-Renewal and license logs.
 Save to Local File (the same path as the controller software)

 Save to File Server

 Maximum Number of Files: 7 (1-50)

 Apply Cancel